heidelgram/HGSimpleCorpusNetwork/README.md

 * search\_terms\_file (a text file with one search term per line)

 # Behaviour
 Both matching algorithms can be set to ignore case.
-In this case, it is possible that there will be findings with a lower threshhold than the one set by the user.
+In this case, it is possible that there will be findings with a lower threshold than the one set by the user.
 Example: Comparing 'test' to 'teST' would result in a 0.5 match.
 Given a 0.8 threshold, the instance would not be counted.
 However, since case is ignored, the two terms do match.
 The instance will be counted and added to the findings table with the correct (0.5) measure.

 # Runtime